The best sales to shop today: Dyson, Logitech, Windmill and more | CNN Underscored

 • Running out of outlets isn’t an issue when you have this discounted, compact Anker USB-C Outlet Extender on hand.

-• Save 20% on Fable Pets’ aesthetically pleasing crate and more dog toys and accessories with code PETDAY.
+• Save 20% on Fable Pets’ aesthetically pleasing crate and more dog toys and accessories with code PETDAY20.

-• And there’s more for Frido: Hertzko’s top-rated pet brushes and nail clippers are 10% off at Amazon with code 106UXT81 (it’s automatically applied when you click the link).
+• And there’s more for Fido: Hertzko’s top-rated pet brushes and nail clippers are 10% off at Amazon with code 106UXT81 (it’s automatically applied when you click the link).

 Deals you may have missed